-- Obtain the following: - A 19-mm (3/4 in.)
-U-bolt and threaded nuts that fit the U-bolt - A security cable - A lock, such as a combination lock or padlock - An appropriately sized or adjustable wrench - A flat-bladed screwdriver - Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5. - Turn the computer and all other connected devices off. - Disconnect all external cables and power cords, and remove the computer cover (see Chapter 2, "Preparing to Install and Remove Options" on page 6). - 1 Use a tool, such as a screwdriver, to remove the two metal knockouts.
+Obtain the following:

+- A 19-mm (3/4 in.)
+U-bolt and threaded nuts that fit the U-bolt - A security cable - A lock, such as a combination lock or padlock - An appropriately sized or adjustable wrench - A flat-bladed screwdriver

+Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5.

+Disconnect all external cables and power cords, and remove the computer cover (see Chapter 2, "Preparing to Install and Remove Options" on page 6).

+${f 1}$ Use a tool, such as a screwdriver, to remove the two metal knockouts.